 - There are slight differences in insurance for students coming from inside the EU/EEA and those coming from countries outside the EU/EEA.

 - Students from the EU must bring their european health insurance card (digital copy is not enough).

 If you have any questions about student visa and coming to Norway, please check out this page.

-Since we do not which quarantine hotel you might end up in, we cannot give spesific directions to each campus from the hotels.
-However, we have directions as to how to get to campus from the airports to each campus.
+We have directions as to how to get to campus from the airports and Oslo city centre to each campus.
 You can also check out the arrival guide for more information and direction.
 Your student assistant will also be available to help guide you.

 SSN (student welfare services) are responsible for the student housing units on each campus.
 There are few family units available for each campus and you may risk not being able to secure one of these apartments.
 Please keep in mind that SSN and USN are not the same organizations, so if you have any questions, contact SSN directly.